ppothapa/pyICON_EXCLAIM/doc/documentation.rst

   %run config_ckdtree_r2b6_oce_r0004.py

 Creating the interpolation files can take quite some time (up to several hours for large grids like SMT or R2B11).
-Note that maybe other colleagues have already created interpolation files which fit you needs.
+Note that maybe other colleagues have already created interpolation files that fit your needs.
 It is perfectly fine to use those.
 They do not even to be copied just the path needs to be set appropriately as discussed below.

 Create an own interpolation file